-- Penalty: blue card-illegally failing to make a reasonable effort to avoid a ball - Penalty: red card-intentionally and illegally blocking a score i.
-Beaters may propel bludgers at a live quaffle.
+Penalty: blue card-illegally failing to make a reasonable effort to avoid a ball

+Penalty: red card-intentionally and illegally blocking a score

 7.1.4.
 Bludger vs quaffle

 A. Players may not propel or use a held ball of their position to interact with a ball of another position with the following exceptions: